dotnet/docs-aspire/docs/whats-new/preview-5.md

 ### Performance improvements

-- LOTS of performance improvements
+There were a large number of performance improvements in preview 5.
+The most notable are:

-  - Console log virtualization
+- Console log virtualization.
-  - Load time improvements
+- Load time improvements.
-  - Trace ingestion improvements
+- Trace ingestion improvements.
-- Run on a single port (OTLP and UI)
+- Run on a single port (OTLP and UI).
-- Standalone container now forces you to choose auth
+- Standalone container now forces you to choose auth.

 Templates